danfragoso/chatbot/README.md

 ##

 Web-based chatbot with voice recognition and text-to-speech written in javascript.
-It uses p5.js artyom and cleverbot.io.js to work.
+It uses p5.js, artyom and cleverbot.io.js to work.

+You can play with it at:
 https://danfragoso.github.io/chatbot/

 ##